Celine Wong Katzman

 November 30, 2017

-I interviewed Ryan Kuo, one of my favorite artists working today.
+I interviewed Ryan Kuo for Rhizome.
 We spoke about filing files, diagramming family dynamics in the Mac interface, and publishing content in a medium that can only frame it incorrectly.

 Read it on Rhizome.